Government Software as a Service (G-SaaS)

 G-SaaS is a software service provided on the Internet following actual use without requiring the installation of a computer as it is flexibly allowed to use the preferred portion of space only, with higher cost-efficiency compared to the normal purchase of a software program with license that requires a larger investment budget.

-In fact, G-SaaS has been developed by a strategic collaboration between the Electronic Government Agency (Public Organization) (EGA), the Software Industry Promotion Agency (Public Organization) (SIPA), and the Software Park Thailand, fostered to encourage the private sector’s participation in the knowledge of the planning and implementation of advanced technology used in the development of systems and software integrity.
+In fact, G-SaaS has been developed by a strategic collaboration between the Digital Government Development Agency (Public Organization) (DGA) the Software Industry Promotion Agency (Public Organization) (SIPA), and the Software Park Thailand, fostered to encourage the private sector’s participation in the knowledge of the planning and implementation of advanced technology used in the development of systems and software integrity.
 The system is highly effective and can satisfy various demands on G-Cloud required by government agencies.

 Benefits for Government Agencies